HHS/TANF-app/terraform/README.md

 # Terraform

 These docs are verbose because this is technology with which developers will rarely interact.
-I suggest you settle in for a nice long read with your favorite drink of choice.
+I suggest you read them entirely before attempting to run any listed commands.

 ## Prior Art